mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > Bugs will happen.
-They cannot be eliminated, so they must be survived instead.
+They can't be eliminated, so they must be survived instead.

 *Michael T. Nygard*